Latest SeedProd News

 When you’re ready to make your page live, click the Save button and select the Publish option.

-Publish your landing page
+Publish payment gateway landing page in SeedProd

-I visited my live page to test it out.
+Then visit your live page to test it out.
 Now, when visitors click the payment button, they’ll be able to check out using Stripe.

-Landing page with payment gateway example
+Landing page with payment gateway example showing Stripe checkout

 If you already have a landing page design and just need to add a payment feature, then WP Simple Pay is an excellent, lightweight solution.
 It’s a dedicated Stripe payments plugin that lets you add a “Buy Now” button to any post or page without a complex setup.